cceh/m-salt-api/doc/src/index.rst

    :resheader Content-Type: application/json
    :statuscode 200: no error
    :resjsonobj string text: the headword. :ref:`Some HTML <embed>` allowed.
-   :resjsonobj string normalized_text: the headword as it should be entered in a query.
+   :resjsonobj string normalized_text: the headword as it would be sent in the
+                                       `q` parameter.
-   :resjsonobj url url: the headword endpoint url relative to the API root.
+   :resjsonobj url url: the headword endpoint URL relative to the API root.
-   :resjsonobj url article_url: the article endpoint url of the article relative to the API root.
+   :resjsonobj url article_url: the article endpoint URL of the article relative to the API root.
    :resjsonobj string t13n: The :ref:`transliteration <t13n>` applied to the
                             headword.
 Default "iso".